 The Sennheiser CXC-700 are below-average stable for in-ear headphones.
 The design of the in-ear fit does not enter the ear canal far enough, which makes them relatively easy to dislodge.
 They stay in place during casual listening sessions but are not stable enough to be used at the gym or while doing high-intensity physical activities.
 They also don't offer any special stability tips to prevent the earbuds from falling out which is slightly disappointing.

-The Sennheiser CXC-700 is a decent sounding pair of closed-back in-ear headphones.
 They have a well-balanced and extended Bass, a very good Mid Range and an excellent Treble.
 They also perform consistently across multiple users, and have low distortion.
 However, the Bass is very slightly muddy, their Mid Range is a bit recessed, and like most other in-ears, they have a poor Soundstage.

 The CXC-700 disappoint with their noise isolation performance.
 They do not deliver solid active noise cancellation and fail at isolating the listener in noisy environments.
 They shouldn't be your first choice for international travel but do however offer a tight seal that does not leak much sound if the in-ear fit is right.